NVILA: Efficient Frontier Visual Language Models: Experiments

 \subsection{Efficiency Results}

-NVILA achieves competitive performance on image and video benchmarks while maintaining efficiency through ``scale-then-compress''.
-Architecturally, We initially scale up to native resolution (1–12× more tiles), then compress tokens by 2.4×, achieving higher accuracy with slightly more tokens than previous solutions.
-Dataset-wise, we curate a diverse 10M sample dataset, compress it using DeltaLoss, and prune to a high-quality 5M subset, consistently outperforms LLaVA-OneVision, which trained on 8M+ data.
-Besides, we integrate FP8 for acceleration, optimize learning rates for fine-tuning, and use W8A8 format to improve latency and throughput.
-These full-stack optimizations enable NVILA to train with fewer resources while achieving better performance, less memory usage, and faster inference.
+NVILA achieves competitive accuracy on image and video benchmarks while remaining efficient through the ``\textit{scale-then-compress}'' design.
+Architecturally, we scale up to native resolution (using 1--12 tiles per image) and then compress visual tokens with a 3$\times$3 spatial-to-channel reshape, yielding a 2.4$\times$ speedup with little accuracy loss.
+On the data side, we curate a diverse 10M-sample SFT dataset, prune it to a 5M high-quality subset with DeltaLoss, and still consistently outperform LLaVA-OneVision, which trains on more than 8M samples.
+We further integrate FP8 training for higher throughput, jointly tune ViT/LLM learning rates for fine-tuning efficiency, and apply W8A8 quantization to the vision tower to reduce latency.
+Together, these full-stack optimizations let NVILA train faster, fine-tune with less memory, and infer with lower latency, all while improving accuracy.

-We compare NVILA's inference performance against Qwen2-VL~\cite{wang2024qwen2vl} as shown in Figure~\ref{fig:quant_deployment}.
-For a fair comparison, both models process video inputs by sampling 64 frames, with all experiments conducted on a single NVIDIA RTX 4090 GPU.
-Qwen2-VL is quantized to W4A16 and deployed with vLLM~\cite{kwon2023vllm}, a LLM/VLM serving engine with state-of-the-art inference speed.
-For NVILA, we quantize the LLM backbone to W4A16 and vision tower to W8A8.
-With our specialized inference engine, NVILA achieves up to 2.2$\times$ speedup in pre-filling stage and up to 2.8$\times$ higher decoding throughput over Qwen2-VL.
+We compare NVILA's inference performance against Qwen2-VL~\cite{wang2024qwen2vl} in \fig{fig:inference_efficiency}.
+For a fair comparison, both models sample 64 frames per video, with all experiments conducted on a single NVIDIA RTX 4090 GPU.
+Qwen2-VL is quantized to W4A16 and served with vLLM~\cite{kwon2023vllm}, a state-of-the-art LLM/VLM serving engine.
+For NVILA, we quantize the LLM backbone to W4A16 and the vision tower to W8A8.
+With our specialized inference engine, NVILA achieves up to a 2.2$\times$ speedup in prefilling and up to 2.8$\times$ higher decoding throughput over Qwen2-VL.